 It is a concentrate of all lectures Thiel gave in 2012 on the subject of startups.
-It is a book on how to use your brain, think creatively, find your own path, however it gives no step-by-step instructions.
+It is a book on how to use your brain, think creatively, find your path; however, it provides no step-by-step instructions.
 This book is of great value not for entrepreneurs only, but for every person who is interested in history, philosophy and the future of humanity.

 Peter Thiel is an American entrepreneur and investor of German descent.
 He is the first external investor of Facebook.
-National master at chess in his teenage years, Stanford graduate on Philosophy and Human Rights, Thiel spent a number of years working as a judicial assistant and as a trader, before he found his place in the world of entrepreneurship.
+National master at chess in his teenage years, Stanford graduate on Philosophy and Human Rights, Thiel spent some years working as a judicial assistant and as a trader, before he found his place in the world of entrepreneurship.
 In 1998 he was to become a co-founder of PayPal (in 2002 to become a part of eBay) and later a venture capitalist, establishing his fund (Founders Fund) to invest in numerous projects such as LinkedIn, Quora, Yelp, Palantir, etc.

-Peter Thiel will teach you how to think on your own, seek and find opportunities nobody sees and be independent.
-“How to Build the Future” is more of a bait, because the book contains no instructions for success rather than valuable lessons.
+Peter Thiel in his book talks about how to think on your own, seek and find opportunities nobody sees and be independent.
+“How to Build the Future” is more of bait because the book contains no instructions for success rather than valuable lessons.

 That’s how Peter Thiel describes the goal behind his Stanford course:

-That is exactly what “From Zero to One” does.
+That is precisely what “From Zero to One” does.
 Let’s go through key takeaways from this book.

 The step from zero to one is a step from nothing to something, from inactivity to creativity.
-The step that creates new devices, new pieces of art, new unique enterprises, pushes technological process and social evolution.
+The step that creates new devices, new pieces of art, new unique enterprises, new markets, pushes technological process and social evolution.
 A step that people like Steve Jobs and Elon Musk made when their tech companies introduced iPhone, Tesla, and SpaceX to the world.
 Most companies copy and modify what already exists.
-Some can’t recognize opportunities, some lack resources but mostly they just take the easy road of reusing and reproducing.
-Thiel calls this a process of horizontal expansion, globalisation — a process of endless reiteration and reproduction of the same technology over and over again.
+Some can’t recognize opportunities, some lack resources but mostly they take the easy road of reusing and reproducing to progress.
+Thiel calls this growth — horizontal.
+The future of the world cannot be built upon globalization — an endless reiteration and reproduction of the same technology over and over again.
 So the challenge of the future is in unique inventions and new technologies.

 According to Thiel, you learned nothing from famous entrepreneurs if you copy them.
-The step from zero to one is the key factor in progress of humanity.
-Peter Thiel sees globalisation as a counterproductive measure, unlike it is taught in society.
+The step from zero to one is the critical factor in the progress of humanity.
+Peter Thiel sees globalization as a counterproductive measure, unlike it is taught in society.
 He states that progress and the future of humanity lie exclusively in the field of new technologies.
 Having a proprietary technology is a massive advantage for any company and can even lead to a 100 billion dollar market value.

-His favorite example is the country of China.
-Its progress is nothing but a mirage, because all it does is copy.
+His favorite example is China.
+Its progress is nothing but a mirage because all it does is a copy.
 There is no progress in copying.
 So the best China can hope for decades later is to become what America already is today.

-The step from zero to one is a true progress and true progress aims at a pivotal technological transformation.
-That’s how cars replaced carriages, mobile devices replaced slow, bulky computing machines.
+The step from zero to one is true progress, and true progress aims at a pivotal technological transformation.
+That’s how cars replaced carriages; mobile devices replaced slow, bulky computing machines.

 Why not use what’s already there?

-What is going to happen if you channel all available resources to produce what is already invented?
-If you provide everyone with amenities and goods available for American middle-class citizens we are bound to face an ecological catastrophe.
-In reality, our resources are very limited so we need new technologies to prevent us from global collapse and solve the problem.
+What is going to happen if you channel all available resources into producing what already invented?
+If you provide everyone with amenities and goods available for middle-class American citizens, we are bound to face an ecological catastrophe.
+In reality, our resources are minimal so we need new technologies to prevent us from global collapse and solve the problem.

 Peter Thiel sees new technology in its broad sense as a miracle that helps to use less to produce more.